iss-uoregon/asteroids/README.md

 pip install -r requirements.txt
 ```

+## Python Path Configuration
+If you encounter an ImportError when running scripts in the drivers/ folder, you may need to set the Python path manually so that Python can locate the src/ directory:

+On macOS/Linux (bash):
+    export PYTHONPATH=.

+On Windows PowerShell:
+    $env:PYTHONPATH = "."

 ## Usage Overview
 ### Config
 Create a user defined config.yaml following the blueprint of the included Sabine config.